 What Does a Chimney Sweep Do?

-Chimney Sweep Reading PA is a professional who cleans ash and debris from chimneys.
+A chimney sweep is a professional who cleans ash and debris from chimneys.
 Chimneys use the pressure differential caused by a hot gas column to draw air up the chimney.
 This air moves over hot wood or coals.
 The chimney may be straight or have many changes of direction.
 Before hiring a Chimney Sweep, ask for references.
 A good chimney sweep should have a CSIA certification and business liability insurance.
 The CSIA Certified Professional Locator is also a good tool for finding a certified sweep in your area.
 However, it can be challenging to find a trustworthy sweep, so ask your friends and family for recommendations or read online reviews.

 During the job, a Chimney Sweep will survey your home to determine the proper place to start cleaning.
 Move all furniture out of the way, so the sweep has easier access.
 Also, cover your fireplace.
 Chimney Sweeps want to make sure that your home is safe.
 For this reason, they are great resources for fireplace safety.

 Independent chimney sweeps can earn up to $8,000 a year.
 This is a great job for someone with good communication skills and a keen eye for violations.
 In addition to that, they should be good at problem-solving.
 They should also enjoy working alone and staying busy while maintaining a professional appearance.
 Lastly, a Chimney Sweep should have a valid driver’s license and be physically fit.